davidgiven/fluxengine/README.md

     `:t=0-3` and `:t=0,1,2,3` are equivalent.

   - When specifying a range, you can also specify the step.
 For example, `:t=0-79x2` would be used when accessing a 40-track disk with double stepping.

+  - To read from a set of KryoFlux stream files, specify the path to the directory containing the files _with a trailing slash_; so `some/files/:t=0-10`.

 Source and destination specifiers work entirely in *physical units*.
 FluxEngine is intended to be connected to an 80 (or 82) track double sided